HolmesBryant/wijit-form/README.md

        - Acceptable values: [any string]
        - This is the message displayed when the server reports an error, meaning it sent an http status code greater than 399.

-- **response** (default: "json")
+- **response** (default: "html")
     - Acceptable values: ["html", "json"]
     - The Content Type expected from the server.

 - **modal** (default: "false")
-    - Acceptable values: ["true", "false"]
+    - Acceptable values: ["", "true", "false"]
     - Whether to open the confirmation dialog as a modal.
 A modal dialog/overlay covers the entire screen.
-When this value is false, the confirmation dialog/overlay only covers the form which was submitted.
+When this attribute is missing, or if the value is "false", the confirmation dialog/overlay only covers the form which was submitted.

-- **reset-form** (default: "true")
+- **reset** (default: "true")
-    - Acceptable values: ["true", "false"]
+    - Acceptable values: ["", true", "false"]
     - Whether to reset the form after it is submitted.
+An empty string resolves to "true".

 - **custom-css** (default: "false")
-    - Acceptable values: ["true", "false"]
+    - Acceptable values: ["", "true", "false"]
     - Whether to use your own custom css styles on the form instead of the default styles.
+An empty string evaluates to "true".

 ## Custom Messages